 This material is perfect for wet conditions or environment and hiking boots made out of this can easily resist water.
 What amazing about waterproof membranes is that they remain breathable despite having water resistance.
 Popular brands of waterproof membranes include eVent® and Gore-Tex®.

-This is a full-grain leather, but it closely resembles suede.
+This is full-grain leather, but it closely resembles suede.
 It’s buffed to make it look like suede, but it can resist water and abrasion and is highly durable.
-Similar to full-grain leather, hiking boots made of this require an extended break in period before it becomes completely flexible.
+Similar to full-grain leather, hiking boots made of this require an extended break-in period before it becomes completely flexible.

 The most common materials used for Nubuck leather are nylon, polyester, and synthetic leather.
 Shoes made of Nubuck leather dries quickly, breaks in for a significantly lesser time than full-grain leather and is relatively cheap.